Techbay/sortable_for_rails/README.md

 # SortableForRails

-Make lists(like table, ul..) can sort by drag and drop.
+Make lists(like table, ul..) can easily sort by drag and drop.
 Auto update order when finished sorting.

 ## Installation